 Rosewood Centre - Sports & Learning Precinct

-In 2018 work will commence on a new Sports & Learning Precinct.
+In 2018 work commenced on a new Sports & Learning Precinct.
 Located in The Avenue, the Rosewood Centre will be a modern, purpose designed and built facility and will provide five indoor courts, gym and exercise spaces, rooms for dance, teaching areas, viewing platform and parking for over 150 cars.
+It is due for completion early 2020.

 Barker Sporting Facts